zeek/zeek/examples/mimestats/index.rst

 We start by defining our observation along with a record to store all statistical values and an observation interval.
-We are conducting our observation on the :bro:see:`HTTP::log_http` event and are interested in the MIME type, size of the file ("response_body_len"), and the originator host ("orig_h").
+We are conducting our observation on the :zeek:see:`HTTP::log_http` event and are interested in the MIME type, size of the file ("response_body_len"), and the originator host ("orig_h").
 We use the MIME type as our key and create observers for the other two values.